andreluizbvs/license-plate-recognition/README.md

 ## 8. Bad results
  - Thinking of ways to improve such as:
-    1. Image preprocess (traditional techniques):
+    1. Image preprocessing (traditional techniques):
         - Grayscale conversion (helped)
         - CLAHE (helped!)
         - Binarization (didn't help)
         - Morphological operations (didn't help)
             - Erosion
             - Dilation
-    2. Minimum area strategy:
-        - Filter low confidence detections
+    2. Filter low confidence detections
+    3. Minimum area strategy:
         - Very small bounding boxes related to the input image/frame doesn't need to be analysed since they very likely won't be successfully OCR'ed (due to image resizing for model input)
             - This decreases "blinking" detections and objects too far away
-    3. Plate frequency counter strategy:
+    4. Plate frequency counter strategy:
         - To be really considered recognized in videos, plates need to be recognized a reasonable amount of times

 ## 9. Finally some good results
  - The strategies above help immensely!
+ - Created the poetry project and built a release.
+Model weights inside it.
+Tested and everything worked, apparently fine.
+ - In CPU, approach #1 takes 400~500ms per frame
+ - In CPU, approach #2 takes 100~200ms per frame
+ - No GPU tested, but it would probably be way faster
+ - Need to run the results through a dataset to check the accuracy (but it would be difficult to check the accuracy due to the adopted strategies [what to compare, exactly])
  - The end (or the beginning?)